optimovedevelopmobile/A/i/V1.2/swift/README.md

 ### 1. Pre-requisites <br>

 1. You have a paid development account for your iOS app, and valid certificates for remote notifications or APN Auth key.
 2. The app's Deployment Target is at least iOS 10.0
-3. Cocoapods version 1.5 and above
+3. Your Cocoapods version is 1.5 or above
-4. Optimove SDK is dependent on Firebase version 5.4.0
+4. You have a Firebase version of 5.4.0 (Optimove SDK is dependent on Firebase version 5.4.0)

 ### 2. Provide your iOS app details: <br>